dgarciabriseno/api/tests/README.md

 You can find a reference for PHPUnit [here](https://phpunit.readthedocs.io/en/9.5/)

+### Test Pre-requisites
+Some tests run on known images.
+If these images aren't present on the system running the tests, then some tests will either be skipped or may fail outright.
+Images that must be present are documented here.

+- HMI Continuum 2010-12-06 18:56:41
+- HMI Continuum 2022-08-02 10:47:53
+- AIA 304 Images between 2022-07-20 12:12:12 to 2022-07-21 12:12:12 (at least 1.)

 ## Running PHPUnit Tests
 All tests written with the PHPUnit framework go in the `unit_tests` folder.
 Within `unit_tests` are different sub folders for testing